neobotix/elite-robots2/README.md

 ## Launching the nodes

-Real robot:
+### Real robot:

 1. Start the ros-node for bringing up the drivers:

-`ros2 run elite_arm_driver elite`
+`ros2 launch elite_arm_driver bringup.launch.py`

-You would see at the end of the terminal that `Robot startup success...`.
+You would see at the end of the terminal with the rclpy log stating that `Robot startup success...`.
 If you do not get it, please check if you have switched the operating mode to the remote mode.

 2. Start the planning pipeline by launching:

 `ros2 launch elite_moveit move_group.launch.py`

 You would see the RViz with the robot model spawned.

+### Simulated robot:

+1. Starting the necessary Gazebo-ROS nodes, ros2 joint controllers and joint state broadcasters

+`ros2 launch elite_arm_driver simulate_ec66.launch.py`

+2. Start the planning pipeline by launching:

+`ros2 launch elite_moveit move_group.launch.py`

 More to follow ...